neumino/neumino.github.io/movies.md

-### Set It Up
+### Distorted
-*Released on 2018-06-12, vote average 6.9*
+*Released on 2018-06-22, vote average 4.5*

-Two overworked assistants with nasty bosses try to get their supervisors out of their hair.
+A married couple suspect that the &#39;smart apartments&#39; in their high tech residence are being used by its owner for sinister reasons.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/X-eRc9PF3TU?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/VIAqGOBOnyw?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>